kubecost/cost-analyzer-helm-chart/README.md

 # cost-analyzer helm chart
 Helm chart for the Kubecost project, which is created to monitor and manage Kubernetes resource spend.
 Please contact team@kubecost.com or visit [kubecost.com](http://kubecost.com) for more info.

-While using Helm is the recommended install path, these resources can also be created with the following command:
+While Helm is the recommended install path, these resources can also be created with the following command:

 `kubectl apply -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/master/kubecost.yaml --namespace kubecost`